-When I discovered a post titled 12 reasons to put Blogs at the center of your Content Marketing, authored by Heidi Cohen, at the CMI (Content Marketing Institute) blog, it was so timely, so spot on and had so many important benefits in it, I just had to post about it.
+When I discovered a post titled 12 reasons to put Blogs at the center of your Content Marketing, authored by Heidi Cohen, at the CMI | Content Marketing Institute blog, it was so timely, so spot on and had so many important benefits in it, I had to share it with you.

-1. | Blogs are an easy-to-use CMS (aka content management system).
+1. | Blogs are an easy-to-use Content Management System | CMS

 Blogs require limited training and/or technical skill to use while providing flexibility to update or modify content quickly.
 As an added bonus, blogs are inexpensive.

-2. | Blogs are part of a company’s owned media.
+2. | Blogs are part of a company’s owned media

 Blog content is owned by your organization and can be integrated into your website.
 Unlike other third-party and social media outposts, you don’t need to worry about whether they’ll disappear or go out of business.
 A blog can serve in lieu of a website.

-3. | Blogs provide branded context for your content.
+3. | Blogs provide branded context for your content

 As part of your firm’s owned media, blogs offer a branded context for your communications through the use of blog design elements that can be exported with the content.
 You can extend your brand without paying for third party media.

-4. | Blogs integrate your brand into your content marketing.
+4. | Blogs integrate your brand into your content marketing

 Beyond the blog’s branded context, blogs create a blog personality with a unique voice.
 They offer communications transparency and the opportunity to write in a conversational tone that makes your brand feel “human”.
 Just be sure to avoid content that is clearly self-promotional, and ensure your blog personality is integrated with your brand personality across other social media platforms.

-5. | Blogs enhance search optimization.
+5. | Blogs enhance search optimization

-6. | Blogs are a 24/7 communication platform.
+6. | Blogs are a 24/7 communication platform

-With increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
+With the increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
 Plug-in software can automate your editorial calendar.

 For distributing branded content, blogs simplify the uploading and management of text, photographs, graphics, videos, audio, presentations and PDFs.
 When creating offline content and events, consider what kind of online content can go on your blog.

-8. Blogs facilitate content distribution through multiple channels.
+8. | Blogs make content distribution through multiple channels easy

 Blogs can expand your message delivery through email and RSS feeds at no additional cost.
 Blog posts can also be automatically collected into email digests.

-9. | Blogs supply content for social media interactions.
+9. | Blogs supply content for social media interactions

-Blog content is currency for social media engagement on social sharing sites such as Twitter and Facebook.
+Blog content is the currency for social media engagement on social sharing sites such as Twitter and Facebook.
 Make sure your blog includes easy, one-click sharing to the major social networks along with tailored calls-to-action.
 By maximizing the opportunity for social sharing, you enable free impressions of your content on other platforms and media.

-10. | Blogs provide a targeted location to direct prospects and customers.
+10. | Blogs provide a targeted location to direct prospects + customers to

-11. | Blogs are flexible enough to support diverse initiatives.
+11. | Blogs are flexible enough to support diverse initiatives

-12. Blogs provide metrics that you can use to track content marketing to business goals.
+11. | Blogs provide metrics that you can use to track content marketing to business goals

 As with any business strategy, it’s critical to monitor your progress.
 There are a variety of metrics to assess your blog’s effectiveness.
 Integrating Google Analytics is a great place to start to establish a performance baseline for your blog.
-Improving from there involves the tried and true method of test, evaluate, revise and test again.